NOTICE OF DELIVERY SERVICE DELAYS

 Food-borne infections and intoxications affect millions of Americans every year.
-In addition to regulation of food and hygiene establishments, the Food Safety and Hygiene Inspection Services Division offers educational, informational, and consultative sessions for community and industry groups.
+In addition to the regulation of food establishments, the Food Safety and Hygiene Inspection Services Division offers educational, informational, and consultative sessions for community and industry groups.
 Contact us for more information!
 E-mail [email protected].

 News and Alerts

 FDA Investigation of Cronobacter and Salmonella Complaints: Powdered Infant Formula (February 2022).